flutter/plugins/packages/path_provider/path_provider/README.md

 }
 ```

-On Android and on iOS, this function throws an [UnsupportedError] as no equivalent
-path exists.

 ## Testing

-`path_provider` now uses a `PlatformInterface`, meaning that not all platforms share the a single `PlatformChannel`-based implementation.
+`path_provider` now uses a `PlatformInterface`, meaning that not all platforms share a single `PlatformChannel`-based implementation.
 With that change, tests should be updated to mock `PathProviderPlatform` rather than `PlatformChannel`.

 See this `path_provider` [test](https://github.com/flutter/plugins/blob/master/packages/path_provider/path_provider/test/path_provider_test.dart) for an example.

-[example]:./example